git/git.github.io/General-Microproject-Information.md

 workload of mentors for possibly no good reason which is not something they like.

+Mentors will be willing to properly mentor those who have been selected to participate in the mentoring program, but until then they cannot, and don't want to, privately mentor several people to help them be selected.
+It wouldn't be fair to those who are doing the right thing and interacting with the mailing list directly.

 ## Some conventions and tips

 It can be intimidating to introduce yourself or send your first patch